ndsev/zserio-pubsub-mosquitto-cpp/examples/calculator/README.md

 ./CalculatorClient
 # follow client's instructions
 # ...
-# pres q + ENTER to quit the client
+# press q + ENTER to quit the client
 fg # and press Ctrl+C to quit SquareRootOfProvider fg # and press Ctrl+C to quit PowerOfTwoProvider
 ```